Country life in northern Pirkanmaa

 2 tractors and a drier

-We warmly welcome you to our farm in northern Pirkanmaa!
+We warmly welcome you to our farm in Northern Pirkanmaa!

 The deeds of Ylä-Tuuhonen farm can be traced all the way back to 1568.
-The current master of the farm, Esko, is the farm’s 19th master, and his family has owned the farm since at least 1625.
+The current farmer, Esko, belongs to a line of 19 farmers.
+His family has owned the farm since at least 1625.

 Farm animals